jquacinella/IS607_Project/Project.md

 ### Summary

 1. Load the data from 2011, the latest data that has been released.
 Explore the data, find any oddities or interesting points
-2. Load all years of the data set, which ranges from 2003 - 2013, into multiple data frames
+2. Load all years of the data set, which ranges from 2002 - 2011, into multiple data frames
 3. Calculate a new column, which is the "rent" column divided by "net income" column, for each data frame.
-4. Look at the distribution (histogram, density plot) of the % income rent for the 2011 data set
-5. Look at the distribution (histogram, density plot) of the % income rent for all data sets
+4. Look at the distribution (histogram, density plot) of the % income rent for all data sets
   * Is there a general increase?
 Show a boxplot per year, and see how the distribution of values changes over time
 6. Generate map-based plot of this calculated value

 ### Preparing the Data

-The data from the government website had many different formats, none of which seemed to do well for R ([Ref 2][2]) I looked for ways of dealing with SAS and Stata file formats.
-I came across PyDTA, a python module that can read in DTA (Stata) files ([Ref 3][3]).
+The data from the government website had many different formats, none of which seemed to do well for R^[Ref2][2] .
+I looked for ways of dealing with SAS and Stata file formats.
+I came across PyDTA, a python module that can read in DTA (Stata) files^[Ref3][3] .
 I originally wrote a script ([exporter.py](https://github.com/jquacinella/IS607_Project/blob/master/exporter.py)) to convert the DTA file into a CSV file.
-However, this turned out to not be needed, as another website hosted by Penn State has copies of the data in CSV ([Ref 4][4])
+However, this turned out to not be needed, as another website hosted by Penn State has copies of the data in CSV^[Ref4][4] .

 After dowloading all the years, we need to load the data into a list of data frames (one per year).

 ### Load Data

 This snippet of code is responsible for loading the _snap_data_frames_ list.
-One funciton is used for loading a data frame from a given year, while another function calls this repeatedly for years 2002 - 2011.
+One function is used for loading a data frame from a given year, while another function calls this repeatedly for years 2002 - 2011.
+Note, after we load the data in the _snap_data_frames_ variable, we save it to disk to speed up the execution in the future.

 ```r